achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 The [SAM Pattern](http://sam.js.org/) is an alternative to more well known architecture models like a Redux architecture or [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 It goes back to [Jean-Jacques Dubray](https://github.com/jdubray) and his blog post [Why I No Longer Use MVC Frameworks](https://www.infoq.com/articles/no-more-mvc-frameworks/).
 It is also presented and explained in the last chapter of the book [Front-End Reactive Architectures](https://www.springer.com/de/book/9781484231791).

-I discovered this pattern during my search for a frontend architecture which provides a clean separation of the business logic from the view .
-In Redux, you can place some business logic into the reducer.
+I discovered this pattern during my search for a frontend architecture which provides a clean separation of the business logic from the view.
+Cnsidering Redux, you can place some business logic into the reducer.
 In point of fact, the redux style guide recommends to [place as much logic as possible in reducers](https://redux.js.org/style-guide/style-guide#put-as-much-logic-as-possible-in-reducers).
 But very often this is not possible, since the reducer is a pure function which receives the old Redux and the action and computes the new store out of it.
 As a result the reducer can not handle an API or any other sort of asynchronous process.

 It is my conviction that fronted components are the wrong place to store complex business logic, which is handling asynchronous events.
-In addition the reducers of a Redux store are not capable of it.
+In addition, the reducers of a Redux store are not capable of it.
 Commonly a [Redux Middleware](https://redux.js.org/tutorials/fundamentals/part-4-store#middleware) like [Redux Observables](https://redux-observable.js.org/), [Redux Thunks](https://github.com/reduxjs/redux-thunk), [Redux Saga](https://github.com/reduxjs/redux-thunk) or [Redux Logic](https://github.com/jeffbski/redux-logic) is introduced to handle this.
 But this approach is using a heavy machinery, introduces a high level of complexity and depending on the choice of the middleware it might still lack some of my desired features like: